kstrickland680/DepressionSentimentalAnalysis/README.md

 ### Business Recommendations

-*   Pay attention to tweets that talk about feeling depressed -- People who say they're feeling depressed likely are.
+-   Respond to users who say they're feeling depressed, worthless, or hurting with empathetic responses, informative posts, and advertisements about the benefits of counseling or this agency.
-*   Increase social media presence.
-Make informational or postive posts about depression.
+-   Increase social media presence.
+Make informational or positive posts about depression and counseling.
-*   Pay attention to tweets talking about feeling worthless or hurting.
-*   Use how individuals talk about their experiences on social media to inform how you talk to people about depression.
+-   Use how individuals talk about their depression experiences on social media to inform how you talk to people about depression.

 ### Future Work